canada-ca/open-source-logiciel-libre/en/guides/contributing-to-open-source-software.md

 To make changes in open source software, engage with the community and submit your changes upstream to ensure that your modifications are supported by future updates.

 **note:** More than code (Bug reports, feature requests, direction, security assessments, ..)

+## Contribute through professional services

+If professional services are used to contribute to third party projects, see [Guide for publishing Open Source Code](publishing-open-source-code.md#obtain-rights-to-custom-code-in-contracts)

 ## Other Notes